-A career in facility management is diverse and in demand.
+A career as a facility management professional is diverse and in demand.
+Integrated property management careers are growing.
 With new technology continuing to change the workplace landscape, facility managers are highly sought after.

 It’s a lesser-known career path, one full of variability and opportunity.
-Facility management combines property management, HVAC monitoring, and real estate—to name a few components—making this a varied profession with excellent earning potential.
-In fact, according to Salary.com, the average facility manager in the United States makes roughly $96,798 per year, but the range could be anywhere from $82,986 to $110,742 annually.
+Facility management combines integrated property management careers with move management, facility planning, HVAC monitoring, and real estate—to name a few components—making this a varied profession with excellent earning potential.
+In fact, according to Salary.com, the average facility manager in the United States makes roughly $96,798 per year.
+But the range could be anywhere from $82,986 to $110,742 annually.

-In this article, we discuss everything you need to know to kickstart your career in facilities management, but let’s start with the basics first.
+In this article, we discuss everything you need to know to kickstart your career in facilities management.
+Let’s start with the basics first.

-A facility manager is responsible for making sure office buildings meet the needs of employees, which encompasses things like technology, communication, and company culture standards.
+A facility manager is responsible for making sure office buildings meet the needs of employees.
+This encompasses things like technology, communication, and company culture standards.
 They ensure building operations are running smoothly at all times.

 Facility managers are responsible for making the workplace as efficient as possible.
 This includes working with other departments, assessing space usage data, and hearing from employees about their experience.

 The majority of current facility managers consist of the boomer generation, but as that generation continues to retire, more opportunities are becoming available.
-In fact, it’s expected that 40% of current facility managers will retire within the next eight years, making this an excellent time to jump into this field.
+In fact, it’s expected that 40% of current facility managers will retire within the next eight years.
+This makes this an excellent time to jump into this field.

 As far as responsibilities go, a few primary ones include:

-In addition to those responsibilities, facility managers use space and occupancy data from technology like sensors and space management software to make decisions that impact employees and the company as a whole.
+In addition to those responsibilities, facility managers use space and occupancy data from technology like sensors and space management software.
+This helps them make decisions that impact employees and the company as a whole.
 Facility managers can analyze space and company growth data to decide whether the company should consider moving to a bigger space, or perhaps even downsizing.

-A significant part of this role is to collaborate with other departments, like human resources (HR) and information technology (IT), to create a great employee experience and to optimize company operations.
+A significant part of this role is to collaborate with other departments, like human resources (HR) and information technology (IT).
+This is in order to create a great employee experience and to optimize company operations.

 For example, facility managers can take occupancy data and determine that employees want more collaborative spaces throughout the office.
 Then, they can work with the necessary departments to make that possible.

-If you’re interested in kickstarting your career as a Facilities Manager, here’s a few tips on how to get ahead.
+If you’re interested in integrated property management careers and kickstarting your role as a facilities management professional, here’s a few tips on how to get ahead.

-There are a few avenues you can take to start your career in facility management.
-But to get off on the right foot, it starts with proper education.
+There are a few avenues you can take to start your career as a facility management professional with several education providers.
+But to get off on the right foot, it starts with proper education and credentials.

 The educational requirements vary depending on the career path you seek.
-However, most jobs require a bachelor’s degree (typically in business, facility management, or information management), plus the proper licenses and certifications.
+However, most jobs require a bachelor’s degree (typically in business, facility management, or information management).
+This is in addition to the proper licenses and certifications.

 The International Facilities Management Association (IFMA) offers a program designed to prepare new facility management students for a successful career.

 The program has two options, the Facilities Management Professional certification (FMP) and the Certified Facility Manager (CFM) certification.
 Those who are just entering the field can obtain their FMP certification as a path to the CFM certification.
-However, the CFM requires applicants to meet specific educational standards and must be renewed every three years via continuing education and professional development requirements.
-Depending on the path you choose once you’re in the program, there may be additional requirements to meet as well.
+However, the CFM requires applicants to meet specific educational standards and must be renewed every three years.
+This is via continuing education and professional development requirements.
+Depending on the path you choose, there may be additional requirements.

-There are many benefits to considering both programs.
+There are many benefits to considering both group training programs.
 A few of the main ones include:

-The IFMA World Workplace Expo is another great opportunity to not only keep up with your required credits, but for networking, peer learning, and seeing the latest developments and trends in facility management technology.
+The IFMA World Workplace Expo is another great opportunity to keep up with your required credits.
+It’s also great for networking, peer learning, and seeing the latest developments and trends in facility management technology and integrated property management careers.
 This conference serves as a chance to connect with other industry professionals, fine-tune your skills in facility management, and more.

-In addition to these certifications, there are several post-secondary options across North America to consider as well.
+In addition to these modules and certifications, there are several post-secondary options across North America to consider as well.